The Localism Act became law in November 2011. The bill contains five parts:

 Under the act councils have been given more flexibility to manage their housing stock through discretionary powers.
 As a result they can create better long term outcomes for the wider community.

-For further information on the localism act, the general power of competence, and empowering cities please see Related Pages.
+For further information on the localism act, the general power of competence, and empowering cities please see the Related Pages section on this page.